ganu8285/Customer-Behavior-SQL-POWERBI/README.md

 With Step 3: You reward whoever makes the most money while keeping customers happy.
 This encourages long-term growth over short-term gains.

 4. Portfolio/Resume Value If you or the person "sharing the repo" built this, it is a very strong portfolio piece.
 It demonstrates Data-Analyst understanding:
+5. This project is perfect for:

+Data Analyst aspirants who want to build a strong Portfolio Project for interviews and LinkedIn Anyone learning Python, SQL, and Power BI Professionals preparing for interviews in Data Analytics, Data Science or Product Analytics roles

 dadtabase skills (SQL/Data Engineering)